spyysalo/bionlp_st_2011_supporting/README.md

 *Warning:* Enju provides a multitude of binaries, the one used for the shared task was `enju-2.4.1-centos4-x86_64`.
-You will have to alter this in the Makefile to suit your environment.
+You will have to alter this in the makefile to suit your environment.

 ### Stanford Parser ###